 The full WACA project vision includes planting flowers and scrubs with the ultimate goal to create a beautiful butterfly and bird garden featuring these artistic bird houses of various sizes and décor.
 A place of beauty!

-To find out more information on how you can get involved, contact Janice Ferguson at firstname.lastname@example.org
+To find out more information on how you can get involved, contact WACA at firstname.lastname@example.org

 In August 2015, Washougal welcomed its newest resident, a bronze sculpture of Seaman, the Newfoundland dog that accompanied Lewis and Clark on their expedition which included a stop in Washougal for provisions.
-The life-sized bronze was created by Cascade Locks artist Heather Stoderberg-Greene.
+The life-sized bronze was created by Cascade Locks artist Heather Stoderberg-Greene and is enjoyed by the community in Reflection Plaza, 1703 Main Street.
 He was made possible by the fund raising efforts of WACA and the Columbia Gorge Woman’s Association.